The rise of the Chinese currency to challenge the dollar's dominance has global geopolitical implications, says Alan

 moving in this direction, as can be seen by China's support of emerging market financial institutions like the BRICS Development

-Bank and Asian Infrastructure Bank.
+Infrastructure Bank.
 "China is saying that it wants to forge regional relationships.
 It's logical that as Chinese trade

 continues to grow, the yuan would occupy a larger regional role."